ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

  * {@link installation/advanced/predefined-builds#balloon-block-editor Baloon block editor}
  * {@link installation/advanced/predefined-builds#document-editor Document editor}

- Refer to the documentation to check what kind of WYSIWYG editor suits your needs best.
+ Refer to the predefined builds documentation and {@link examples/index examples} to check what kind of WYSIWYG editor suits your needs best.
 Once you choose the desired editor type, press the **Next step** button on the top right.

  For the sake of clarity, this guide will use the Classic build as an example.